ar3/our_gruuv/docs/RULES/testing-strategy-summary.md

 ## Overview

-We have successfully implemented a comprehensive testing strategy for the Rails application with 19 critical system specs covering core functionality.
+We have successfully implemented a comprehensive testing strategy for the Rails application with 19 system specs covering core functionality.

 ## Completed System Specs